davidahouse/RAStore/README.md

 Objective-C document store

 Need to add some documentation here.
-Testing hook.